mikeshhoffman/html200-ecommerce-project/README.md

 ### Tools used for testing responsive design

-Known bug: On desktop, Chrome browser, narrow view, the initial rendering shows the cat logo a little too far down.
-Adding to the cart and showing the cart cause a redraw to fix this issue.
-No repro on iPhone 6 Plus.

 *  <http://responsivedesignchecker.com> - Results: The site rendered well, on many sizes of desktop, tablet, and phone.

 *  Chrome: Dev Tools: phone icon: Results: The site rendered well, on many widths and zoom levels.